Find the Cheapest Insurance Quotes in Your Area

 To drive in Arizona, drivers must meet the state requirements and have liability car insurance coverage of at least $15/$30/$15.
 For our study, we chose a basic policy that has limits slightly higher than what the state required, with Uninsured Motorists Coverage of the same limits:

-The quotes we obtained for the study were specific to our four profiled drivers for a 2010 Toyota Camry.
-Our drivers have good credit scores and clean driving history.
-They use their vehicles mainly to commute to work, averaging 15,000 in annual mileage.
-These are our benchmark drivers:
+The quotes we obtained for the study were specific to our profiled driver, a single, 30 year old male driver who owns his 2011 Toyota Camry.
+He has a good credit score and clean driving history for the past 5 years.
+He uses his vehicle mainly to commute to work, averaging 12,000 in annual mileage.

-Our quotes were picked from the ten largest cities in the state, across 14 national auto insurance companies.
+Our quotes were picked from 49 cities in the state, across 20 national auto insurance companies.
 Surveyed auto insurance costs in Arizona are for illustrative purposes only.
 Your actual quotes will vary based on your physical residence, driving history, and other factors.
 If your sole focus is low costs, the most important thing you can do is to obtain and compare a minimum of three quotes for the coverage you want.